lawliet89/hug-tfc-workload-identity/slides.md

 ## Introduction

 - Assume IAM Roles from Terraform Cloud/Terraform Enterprise
-- No more static secrets
-- No more secrets rotation
 - **Requires Terraform Cloud/Enterprise Agents**

+---
+# Why?

+- No more static AWS Credentials on TFC
+- No more secrets rotation (manual or otherwise)
+- No more complicated Vault setup
+- Secure ephemeral and dynamic credentials used to interact with AWS APIs

 ---
 ![Flow](images/tfc-workload-identity-flow.png)